leonzh2k/Visaudio/README.md

 * User freedom

 ### Application Architecture
-App is structured as model-view-controller.
-Front-end of the app is hosted on Github Pages.
-The back-end is a MongoDB database hosted by Back4App and the front-end interacts with the database through their API.
+The frontend is just vanilla HTML/CSS/JS model-view-controller app hosted on Github Pages.
+The back-end technically consists of 3 servers:
+* S1: Node/Express server written by me, hosted on Render
+* S2: Node CORS proxy server NOT written by me, I just hosted my own instance (<a href="https://github.com/Rob--W/cors-anywhere" target="_blank">source code</a>)
+    * I need this because Napster's server doesn't provide necessary headers in the response when I request the audio data for visualizations triggering CORS errors.
+The proxy makes the request on behalf of my frontend, adds the necessary headers to the response, and sends it back, all good.
+* S3: MongoDB database hosted on Back4App

 ### Technologies / APIs
-* HTML
-* CSS
+* HTML/CSS
 * Vanilla Javascript
 * p5.js
 * Napster API
+* Node.js
+* Express.js
-* Back4App backend service
+* Back4App database solution

 ### Features
 * Create visualizations in the visualization builder